dearlordylord-vibe/pathfinder-armor-puzzle-solver/README.md

 ### Vercel Deployment Instructions

-This project is ready for Vercel deployment.
-Just push to GitHub and deploy:
+This project is set up for Vercel deployment:

 1. Push your code to a GitHub repository
 2. Go to [Vercel](https://vercel.com) and create a new project
 3. Import your repository
+4. Use the default settings - everything is configured in vercel.json
-4. Click "Deploy"
+5. Click "Deploy"

-The postbuild script automatically copies the built frontend to the `public` directory, which Vercel recognizes as the standard output directory.
+The build process will build all workspace packages and copy the frontend to the root dist directory.

 ### Docker